teleprint-me/py.gpt.prompt/docs/prompting/guide.md

 The model is expected to provide the German translation of the given English sentence as specified in the prompt.

-## Function/API Calling
+## API Function Prompting

-Function/API calling allows you to describe functions to the language model and generate JSON objects adhering to the defined function schema.
+API Function Prompting allows you to describe functions to the language model and generate JSON objects adhering to the defined function schema.
 It enables the model to perform specific actions or retrieve structured data.